KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 ```

-The layout can be configured in aconfiguration group named `[Layout]` with the following options and values:
+The layout can be configured in a configuration group named `[Layout]` with the following options and values:

 - `BorderLeft` (default: `5`)
 - `BorderRight` (default: `5`)